-16 Amazing Serene Paint Colors Interior Designers Use for a Soothing Vibe includes gently calming hues, tranquil muted pastels, and comforting versatile neutrals that contribute to an overall zen mood.
+16 Amazing Serene Paint Colors Interior Designers Use for a Soothing Vibe includes gently calming hues, tranquil muted pastels, and comforting versatile neutrals that contribute to an overall Zen-like mood.

 Let’s face it, the paint color you choose for walls, ceilings, and trim is critical to arrive at that anchoring backdrop for the rest of a room’s decor.